-At the end of this skills training course students will possess the basic skills to: • Identify and take into account conventions of academic writing, including the European Studies Style Sheet; • Organise their research process; • Structure an academic piece of writing; • Acquire and use different types of sources, whilst avoiding plagiarism; • Make informed judgments and choices based on the knowledge and understanding acquired through their research; • Build a balanced and convincing argument based on their reading of sources acquired through their research; • Constructively and eloquently communicate the knowledge and understanding acquired through their research to academic and non-academic audiences; • Assess and react to feedback from others, in particular their tutors, supervisors and peers.
+At the end of this skills training course you will possess the basic skills to:

+- Identify and apply conventions of academic writing, such as the guidelines set by the American Psychological Association (APA); - Organise your research process; - Structure an academic piece of writing; - Draft suitable research questions; - Acquire and use different types of sources effectively and correctly; - Make informed judgments and choices based on the knowledge and understanding acquired through your research; - Build a balanced and convincing argument based on your research; - Constructively and eloquently communicate the knowledge and understanding acquired through your research to academic and non-academic audiences; - Assess and react to feedback from others, in particular your fellow academics in European Studies (fellow students, supervisors and tutors).

-• Booth, W.C., Colomb, G.C. &Williams, J.M.
+Booth, W.C., Colomb, G.C., & Williams, J.M.
 (2008).
 The craft of research.
 (3rd ed.).
-Chicago and London: The University of Chicago Press; • Creme, Ph. & Lea, M.R.
-(2008).
-Writing at university.
-A guide for students.
-(3rd ed.).
-Maidenhead: Open University Press; • Kirton, B. & McMillan, K. (2007).
-Just write.
-An easy-to-use guide to writing at university.
-London and New York: Routledge.
+Chicago/London:

+The University of Chicago Press.

+Wisker, G. (2009).
+The undergraduate research handbook.
+Basingstoke: Palgrave Macmillan.

+EUS1001 Period 1 2 Sep 2019 25 Oct 2019

 Academic research and writing, acquiring and using sources, Argumentation, (peer) feedback.
+Faculty of Arts and Social Sciences